torbsd/torbsd.github.io/faq.md

 The number and percentage of public Tor relays fluctuates, and this applies to BSD relays as well.
 In the fall of 2014, almost 6% of relays were running a BSD.
-As of May 2015, the percentage is about 3.8%.
-Web sites such as [BlutMagie](http://torstatus.blutmagie.de) provide a full list of relays with a simple query form to determine the exact current number among other data.
+As of June 2015, the percentage is just over 4%.
+Web sites such as [BlutMagie](http://torstatus.blutmagie.de) provide a full list of public relays with a query function to determine the exact current number among other data.

 [Tor Metrics](https://metrics.torproject.org/platforms.html) provides